KhushiiVora/JS_Polyfills/README.md

 # JS_Polyfills
 ---

-Implementing polyfills of JavaScript functions.
+Starting with the implementation of polyfills of JavaScript functions.